Azande people: Visual culture and music

 As in other African societies, applied arts, artifacts, music and oral literature are key elements of Zande culture.
 They are most famously known for their throwing knives, called the "shongo".
 These show the skill of Zande metal workers with their curved and multi-bladed features.
 Their visual art includes sculptures made from wood or clay.
 Many of these represent important animals or ancestors.
 Zande also have created drums and thumb pianos, called sansa, that sometimes looked like people, animals, and abstract figures.
 These instruments were used at celebrations like marriages and community dances.

-Traditional beliefs
+Traditional beliefs and practices

 Religion

-Most Azande formerly practised a traditional African religion, but this has been supplanted to a large extent by Christianity.
+Most Azande formerly practiced a traditional African religion, but this has been supplanted to a large extent by Christianity.
 Their traditional religion involves belief in Mbori, an omnipotent god.
 They practice magic, oracles, and witchcraft in order to solve their everyday problems.
 However, the late-nineteenth century marked the beginning of many Zande converting to Christianity.
 85 percent of Azande consider themselves Christian, while 15 percent follow their traditional religion.
 More than half of Azande identify as Roman Catholic.

+Early missionaries to the Azande found it difficult to draw comparisons between Christian beliefs and the spiritual belief in "Mbori" who created the universe though did not play the role of God in Christianity.
+Folk stories of "tricksters" have helped establish a basis for social conduct and the consequences of violating social expectations.
+The Azande trickster, Ture, is representative of poor decisions and rash actions and serves as a deterrent against similar actions in the community.

+The Azande use oracles in their religious traditions, with many different oracles serving unique purposes and carrying varying levels of repute within the larger community.
+The poison oracle in particular carried a reputation as being an important oracle to the Azande as that oracle, reserved exclusively for men, kept oral traditions and stories alive.